+In recent weeks, as the presidential campaigns intensified, Facebook and other social media companies have struggled to deal with the sheer volume of disinformation and voter suppression tactics posted to their platforms.
 In a bid to help its tens of thousands of moderators who have to try and remove problematic content from the platform, Facebook has spelled out how its policies on voting and the election should be enforced.

+Leaked copies of these documents show that Facebook’s enforcement guidelines are causing more confusion for moderators.
+The distinction between what's allowed and what's not is, in some cases, very confusing.
 “Unless you say things in a certain way, it won't be deleted,” a moderator who has worked for Facebook for three years, told VICE News, adding: “even for me, it’s as confusing as hell.”Take, for example, these two comments, which are used as examples in the internal documents which were shared with VICE News:

 - “Don't risk contracting COVID, avoid the polling station today.”

 - “If you want to guarantee catching COVID, go vote today!”